erikvanmechelen/wind/manuscript/28openings.md

 ## Rhineland (Germany)

 F Kie – Den
 A Ber – Mun
 A Mun – Ruh

-In shorter games, preparing to break into France for quick gains was not unheard of, at least in Mr. Barbosa’s repertoire.
-He often found a steadfast partner in England for this straightforward approach, and the Rhineland was an opening of choice for such an opening sequence.
+In shorter games, preparing to break into France for quick gains is not unheard of.
+Find a steadfast partner in England for this straightforward approach; the Rhineland was an opening of choice for such an opening sequence.

-My own hesitations aside, I saw the effectiveness of the outright German-English attack from the French side, especially if Italy was tipped off as well and annoyingly progressing into Piedmont.
+The outright German-English attack from the French side is effectivee, especially if Italy is tipped off as well and annoyingly progressing into Piedmont.

-“Only for short games or in tournaments where the French player has already scored well in previous games.”

-(I should mention that we did manage to setup one tournament in the Paris underground.
-Its tunnels were suitable for discreet negotiations.
-I cannot confirm, however, that we ended the tournament with the same number of players as we started.
-Some players seemed to drift off into the darkness.)

 ## Blitzkrieg, Danish Variation (Germany)

 F Kie – Den
 A Ber – Kie
 A Mun – Ruh

-A delectable opening with the option of continuing with the Jutland Gambit, a favorite of Frederico’s, discussed at this section’s conclusion.
+A delectable opening with the option of continuing with the Jutland Gambit.

-“Mind you don’t see an antagonistic French army in Burgundy,” warns Frederico.
-“Better you encourage the Frenchman to open passively, perhaps with A Mar – Spa and A Par – Gas (the Iberian Indecision) or–if the Frenchman insists on Burgundy because of your perceived skill level with the German pieces–the reciprocal insistence should be deployed come Fall sending that unit to Belgium to bounce the English’s convoy.”
+Mind you don’t see an antagonistic French army in Burgundy.
+Better you encourage the Frenchman to open passively, perhaps with A Mar – Spa and A Par – Gas (the Iberian Indecision) or–if the Frenchman insists on Burgundy because of your perceived skill level with the German pieces–the reciprocal insistence should be deployed come Fall sending that unit to Belgium to bounce the English’s convoy.

 F Den is free in Fall to bounce the Russian with F Den – Swe if it appears the Russian is up to no good in the South.
-Otherwise, it became a near-standard of Frederico’s to establish good relations with the Russian at least with regard to Sweden.
-“After all, I can’t fight everyone at once,” said Frederico, “but I can get them to fight each other.”
-What he was saying in a roundabout way was that a German moving north to control Scandinavia was often a good path to victory, assuming games with sufficiently long time controls.
+Otherwise, it is a near-standard of mine to establish good relations with the Russian at least with regard to Sweden.
+After all, I can’t fight everyone at once but I can get them to fight each other.
+Said another way: As the German, moving north to control Scandinavia is often a good path to victory, assuming games with sufficiently long time controls.

 ## Alpine (Italy)